tuub/theses-publisher-policies/README.md

 [Diesen Text in Deutsch lesen](#German).

 ## Project description
-When publising a journal article authors usually transfer exclusive rights to the publisher.
+When publishing a journal article authors usually transfer exclusive rights to the publisher.
 Most publishers have policies on self-archving and authors' own re-use of the content.
 Publishers's terms differ though.
 This project summarises publisher policies on
 * re-use of published journal articles in a thesis, and
 * inclusion of yet unpublished, submitted articles in a thesis.